 The La Vista Mayor's Youth Leadership Council, an initiative of Mayor Douglas Kindig, is an exciting program designed to encourage middle and high school students to become active in the community by participating in local government.

-Youth members on the Council will attend City Council meetings, and board and commission meetings where they will get to see the community decision-making process in action and offer a youth perspective on local government issues.
-They will also participate in community events, hopefully fostering a sense of civic participation and volunteerism.
+Youth Leadership Council members will get to see the community decision-making process in action and offer a youth perspective on local government issues.
+They will also participate in community events, fostering a sense of civic participation and volunteerism.

 Current members of the Mayor’s Youth Leadership Council:

 Maddy Delos Reyes

 To qualify, teens must:

 Be a resident of the City of La Vista attending a public or private junior high or high school or a home school.